You’ve learned the basics of

 The process of getting an IEP begins with an evaluation for special education.
 It ends with a written plan for

 The more you know about how to get an IEP and how it’s put into place, the more active a role you can take in the process.
-This guide can lead you to the information, advice and insight you need for this step in the journey.
+This guide can lead you to the information, advice, and insight you need for this step in the journey.

 Many parents wonder how to request an IEP from their school.
 You actually don’t need to request an IEP.
 But you do need to ask to have your child evaluated by the school, for free.
 You can also

 Many parents have questions about how the evaluation process works.
 If you want to learn more about it, dive into our

 It’s the first step toward getting the help your child needs to succeed at school.

-Determining IEP Eligibility
+Determining IEP eligibility

 Once your child has been evaluated and testing results are in, the school has to determine if your child is eligible for an IEP.
 To do this, they have to answer two questions:

-The IEP team decides if your child qualifies for an IEP at a special “eligibility meeting.”
+decides if your child qualifies for an IEP at a special “eligibility meeting.”
 You’ll be at that meeting as part of the team.
 So might school professionals like a speech-language therapist or an occupational therapist.

 for your child.
-This plan would, like an IEP, provide accommodations or other supports that give your child access to learning.
+Like an IEP, this plan would provide accommodations or other supports that give your child access to learning.

 (IEE).
 This kind of evaluation is done by professionals outside of the school.
 Learn

 If the school finds your child eligible for an IEP, there’s nothing you need to do to get the IEP ball rolling.
 That will happen automatically and quickly—within 30 days.
 But you’ll be part of the IEP team creating and overseeing your child’s IEP.
 Under IDEA, you have the right to participate in every step of the IEP process.